fjnitsch/fjnitsch.github.io/index.md

 ![2nd-Meet-Up](/files/images/Felix-at-NEURD.jpeg)

 **NEURD** is taking shape.
-The second meet-up featured discussions on Bayesian statistics, the strengths and weakness of generative models compared to machine learning and Indian food in the heart of Cologne, Germany.
+The second meet-up featured discussions on Bayesian statistics, the strengths and weaknesses of generative models compared to machine learning and Indian food in the heart of Cologne, Germany.

 [Read more](/pages/blogposts/NEURD_061119.md)